ludwig-burtscher/invenio-with-provenance/README.md

 Also, the Dockerfile created during InvenioRDM installation has to be modified.
 The content of the file `invenio-rdm/setup/docker/extra-dockerfile-lines.txt` is appended to the Dockerfile.
 With these changes, the `provstore-push.py` script is copied to the docker image during the build process and a needed Python package is installed.
 This script handles generation of provenance data from events and uploads them to the ProvStore.

 A trigger to call this script is still missing.
 This trigger is added by patching the file `/opt/invenio/src/src/invenio-records-rest/invenio_records_rest/views.py` inside the docker image with the diff file provided at `invenio-rdm/setup/diff/records-view-file.patch`.
 It modifies original InvenioRDM code so that the `provstore-push.py` script is called with appropriate parameters whenever an event involving a record occurs.

+## Disclaimer

+This project was implemented for the Data Stewardship lecture in summer term 2020.
+It is a proof of concept and should not be used in production without adaptions.